Apache Kafka: Part 1 - Why Event Streaming Matters

 Foundation for Stream Processing

-Enables event-driven architectures with real-time analytics and transformations.
-It’s not just about moving data - it’s about processing it in real-time.
+Enables event driven architectures with real time analytics and transformations.
+It’s not just about moving data.
+It’s about processing it in real time.

 Single Source of Truth: Kafka can serve as a single source of truth by centralizing data from a variety of sources.
 Instead of having data scattered across different systems, everything flows through Kafka.